United Kingdom in the Eurovision Song Contest 2008: After Eurovision

 During the Eurovision final, commentator Terry Wogan expressed frustration with the result, having called Andy Abraham and his song "the best UK entry for a while".
+Right before the winner’s reprise, he said “… and possibly goodbye, Europe”.
 The suggestion that the United Kingdom should follow Italy's suit and no longer enter the competition was also made.
 In Wogan's radio show on 27 May 2008, he remarked on a conversation with Abraham who had said that he was not expecting many points due to bloc voting and another reason which Wogan was not prepared to discuss on air, presumed to be related to his race.
 Swedish group BWO, which revealed during an interview that they had previously been approached to compete in a British national final but refused as they were not allowed to write their own song, stated that if the United Kingdom put in more effort they can win the contest.

+Following the 2008 contest, Wogan resigned as a commentator, and was replaced by Graham Norton in 2009.